This post has been updated with new links and fresh mistakes. 😉

 Do you remember the 20% Rule of Facebook ads that implied that only 20% of the ad image may contain text?
 Otherwise, Facebook could refuse to distribute your ad.

-Now, the times have changed and Facebook isn’t as strict about their text rules anymore.
+Well, the times, they’ve changed.
+Facebook isn’t as strict about text rules these days.

 Instead of getting a “Yes” or “No” from Facebook, your ad’s text density will fit into one of the four classifications: